aristotekoen/car_market/README.md

-If we restrict ourselves to reasonable poiunts (since the test set is full of outliers), that is prices between 2000 and 100 000 euros, model years above 2008, and engine sizes above 600cc we get a mean absolute percentage error of 10%, median absolute percentage error of 7.1% and make errors below 21.27% 90% of the time.
+We previously saw that the data contained multiple outliers even after cleaning obvious abnormalities.
+If we restrict ourselves to more reasonable points, that is prices between 2000 and 100 000 euros, model years above 2008, and engine sizes above 600cc we observe a mean absolute percentage error of 10%, median absolute percentage error of 7.1% and errors below 21.27% 90% of the time as shown on the table below.

 |       |   ape_drop_unpractical |